kylebelanger/d-angular/README.md

 # d-angular

-Experiment with AngularJS, and SPA (single page application).
+Experiment with AngularJS, and SPA (single page application)